 MEET ME IN ST. LOUIS is the story of a happy family’s life, as they anticipate the wonders of the 1904 World’s Fair.
 The play includes seven of the best loved songs from the film and ten other wonderful numbers, also by Martin and Blane, written specially for the stage.

-Esther attempts to hold the family dinner an hour earlier than usual, in order to give Rose some privacy to receive a long distance phone call from a wealthy suitor, Warren Sheffield, who is vacationing in New York.
-Mr. Smith insists on dinner at the usual time, and despite Katie’s quick pace the plan fails.
+Esther attempts to serve family dinner an hour earlier than usual, in order to give Rose some privacy to receive a long distance phone call from a wealthy suitor, Warren Sheffield, who is vacationing in New York.
+Mr. Smith insists on dinner at the usual time, and despite Katie’s quick pace, the plan fails.
 The whole family overhears Rose’s disappointing call.
-The tone picks up quickly, and we find ourselves at Lon’s going away to college party.
-Warren has returned from New York by now, and he and Rose sing the delightful duet A Raving Beauty.
-In Warren’s refrain, she is “winsome, wise and easy on the eyes”, and in Rose’s tongue-in-cheek refrain he is “wayward, bad and all kinds of a cad.”

 Songs by Martin & Blane published by EMI Feist Catalog, Inc.